What are the Different Types of LLC? (All You Need to Know)

 Anonymous LLC

-An anonymous LLC is a type of limited liability company that does not require the disclosure of its members' names, providing privacy and reduced liability [4].
+An anonymous LLC is a limited liability company that doesn't require members' names to be disclosed publicly, which means more privacy and reduced personal exposure [4].

 Low-Profit LLC (L3C)

-L3Cs are formally acknowledged in several states, including Alabama, Kentucky, Minnesota, North Dakota, and Tennessee.
+L3Cs are formally recognized in a limited number of states, including Alabama, Kentucky, Minnesota, North Dakota, and Tennessee.

 General Partnership